 The Master of Science in Engineering Computer Science (M.S.E.
 CS) is a residential program offered by the Department of Computer Science.
-The M.S.E.
-CS offers an official concentration in Human Language and Technology; the only CS concentration jointly administered with the Center for Language and Speech Processing.
 Most students complete the program in three full-time, residential semesters of which two full-time, resident semesters as a graduate student are required.
 Students interested in part-time/remote (nonresidential) study should refer to the Engineering for Professionals program.

-Entering students are expected to have completed a program of study equivalent to that required by the B.S. in computer science.
+Entering students are expected to have completed a program of study equivalent to that required by the B.S. in Computer Science.
 Applicants from other disciplines are expected to have coursework (or equivalent experience) in intermediate programming (C++ and Java), data structures, computer system fundamentals, and mathematical foundations for computer science.
 Upon admission to the M.S.E program, a student is assigned a graduate advisor from the Department of Computer Science who must approve the courses to be applied to the M.S.E. degree.

 M.S.E. students are not normally eligible for tuition waivers, but may be able to work on campus up to 19.99 hours per week for hourly rates if they find campus employment through the University Experiential Learning office.
 While teaching and research assistant positions are available only to enrolled PhD students, there are positions available to M.S.E. students, such as course assistants, or a variety of other roles across the university.
 The CS course assistant application opens prior to the start of each semester for specific courses in need.